Beyond Mean Field: Fluctuation Diagnostics and Fixed-Point Behavior: Evolution of Fixed Points

-Figure~\ref{fig:fig2} shows the RG flow.
+At the same time, the negative eigenvalue grows without bound in magnitude as $u_\Lambda$ decreases, signalling an increasingly fast attraction along the irrelevant direction.
+Inspecting the eigenvector shows that this fast mode is dominated by the $\bar{\lambda}_4$ direction, so trajectories are rapidly slaved to a limiting value of $\bar{\lambda}_4 \to 48\pi^2\bar{\beta}$.

+What is special here is that the remaining eigenvalue stays finite ($v_{\rm WFFP}^{(+)} \to 1$), yet its eigenvector also points predominantly along the $\bar{\lambda}_4$ direction.
+The linearized flow therefore becomes strongly non-orthogonal: after a fast collapse, the subsequent slow drift remains almost tangential to the same $\bar{\lambda}_4$ axis.

+To further probe the scheme dependence of the stability analysis, we also include a common truncation in which only the leading $\bar{\lambda}_2$ correction is retained.
+In this approximation the flow equations become

+The corresponding critical exponents are shown as dashed lines in Fig.~\ref{fig:fig2}.
+Interestingly, within this truncated scheme the value at $u_\Lambda=1$ starts at $3/5\simeq 0.6$, i.e.\ closer to the 3D Ising benchmark than the full scheme.
+This naturally raises the question in what sense the full scheme should be viewed as an improvement.

+Part of the answer is that the truncated scheme has a limited range of validity: the critical exponent $1/\nu_+$ diverges at $u_\Lambda=1/\sqrt{6} \simeq 0.4$, where the positive eigenvalue changes sign, causing the WFFP to jump from $[-\infty,\,48\pi^2\bar{\beta}]$ to $[+\infty,\,48\pi^2\bar{\beta}]$.
+This problematic behavior is corrected in the full scheme by retaining the $\bar{\lambda}_2$ dependence in the loop propagators to all orders.
+Moreover, the full scheme allows the negative eigenvalue to evolve and induces strong mode mixing through the off-diagonal entries of the stability matrix --- effects that are absent in the truncated treatment.

+Figs.~\ref{fig:fig3} and~\ref{fig:fig4} summarize the RG flow and the evolution of the WFFP as $u_\Lambda$ is varied.
 The GFP (blue point) and WFFP (red star) are marked for reference.
-As expected, all trajectories move away from the GFP since both eigenvalues of its stability matrix are positive—it is fully repulsive.
-At the WFFP, one eigenvalue is negative, and the flow indeed approaches the fixed point along this stable direction.
-The form factor shifts the location of the WFFP and slightly rotates the flow, but the critical exponents, determined by the local eigenvalues, remain unchanged.
-If $u_\Lambda$ allowed to run, the nontrivial fixed point eventually disappears and only the GFP survives.
+All trajectories move away from the GFP, since both eigenvalues of its stability matrix are positive and the GFP is therefore fully repulsive.
+At the WFFP, one eigenvalue is negative, and the flow approaches the fixed point along this stable direction.
+The form factor rotates the flow pattern and shifts the location of the WFFP, which eventually approaches the asymptotic position on the boundary $[-1,\,48\pi^2\bar{\beta}]$.
+In this regime the flow becomes strongly non-orthogonal: both eigendirections align largely along the $\bar{\lambda}_4$ axis.

-These features reflect the simplicity of the separable interaction used here.
-It would be interesting to explore interaction kernels that modify not only the fixed‑point location but also the corresponding stability eigenvalues, thereby providing a controlled way to generate tunable universality classes.
+Two remarks of caution are in order.
+First, the drift of the WFFP toward the propagator pole $1+\bar{\lambda}_2\simeq 0$ in the small-$u_\Lambda$ regime is likely to be a scheme artifact rather than a genuine infrared feature.
+Note that the limit $u_\Lambda\to 0^+$ is not equivalent to setting $u_\Lambda=0$: the former refers to the asymptotic regime of the deformed flow, whereas $u_\Lambda=0$ reduces the flow to the GFP.